Tuhin2222001/BlogApp/README.md

 This BlogApp project showcases a solid understanding of client-side routing with React Router, including advanced patterns like nested routing and route-based data loading.
 It also demonstrates good error handling practices and mimics backend integration using a local server setup.
 This structure makes it scalable and adaptable for future API integrations or larger projects.

+⚠️ Note: The "Job" section in this app depends on backend JSON data stored locally in the data folder.
+It will only be accessible after restarting the application (npm run dev), as the loader fetches the data during initial load.